Scope

 Sadly, Fantastic Racism (as in, based in fantasy, not "good") exists in the GoTverse, too.

 There's an element of Good Needs Evil perhaps.
 The Undead Horde do tend to bring out everyone's most heroic qualities.
-On the other hand, there's definitely a strong theme of cooperation and working together being more effective than betrayal and selfishness, which is an attitude that was not originally built into the setting, but instead, is one that the Tome Knights have consciously chosen.
+On the other hand, there's definitely a strong theme of cooperation and working together being more effective than betrayal and selfishness.
+This is an attitude that was not originally built into the setting, but instead, is one that the Tome Knights have consciously chosen.
 More than anything, I think, this illustrates how co-creative this world is.

 We're also pretty big on the Power of Friendship, the Power of Family, and the Power of Love.